Italian Motorcycle Brands

 Malaguti Logo

-The products of the Italian company Malaguti SpA, founded by Antonino Malaguti from San Lazzaro di Savena in 1930, aroused great interest among motorcycle enthusiasts around the world.
+The products of the Italian company Malaguti SpA, founded by Antonino Malaguti from San Lazzaro di Savena in 1930, aroused great interest among motorcycle enthusiasts worldwide.
 The founder of the company was a woman.
 The main products were bicycles, which immediately conquered the market with their quality, high technical characteristics, affordable price, and original design.
 This trend continued after World War II when production was reoriented to mopeds and, in 1958 – to motorcycles.
 An important feature was the use of small-capacity engines.
 In 2011, the company filed for bankruptcy.
 Seven years later, the brand was bought out by the Austrian company KSR Group GmbH, which continued to produce spare parts for already manufactured products.

 Minarelli